 Let’s say you spared no expenses in amassing your points and had no qualms with a large annual fee, as long as it paid for itself multiple times over.
 Or perhaps you’re looking for the best luxury travel benefits in the world.

-Whatever the case, American Express and Chase both offer ultra-premium travel rewards cards that fit this bill.
+Whatever the case, American Express and Chase both offer premium travel rewards cards that fit this bill.
 We’ll walk you through the best options in detail.

 Winner: The Platinum Card® from American Express